scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--managing_snap.md

 *This is final!
 All snaps, revisions, backups and settings will be removed*

 ### Remove Nextcloud-snap from host
-This will completely remove Nextcloud-snap from your system but creates a revision
+This will remove Nextcloud-snap from your system but creates a revision
 ```
 sudo snap remove nextcloud
 ```

-### Remove Nextcloud-snap completely
+### Remove Nextcloud-snap completely from host
 This will completely remove Nextcloud-snap from your system
 ```
 sudo snap remove --purge nextcloud